poissonconsulting/tuv-x/docs/source/configuration.rst

 The last two objects
-(:ref:`photolysis rate constants <configuration-photolysis>` and :ref:`dose rates <configuration-dose-rates>`) are optional and allow the user to optionally calculate only photolysis rates, only dose rates, or both.
+(:ref:`photolysis rate constants <configuration-photolysis>` and :ref:`dose rates <configuration-dose-rates>`) are optional and allow the user to calculate photolysis rates or dose rates or both.

 The following sections describe each of these six JSON object.